What is Pilates?

 Pilates in Asheville is Different at Flow

-Flow PT and Pilates is led by physical therapist/Pilates instructor Tanya Tracy who has extensive knowledge of the body and over 13 years of experience in Pilates.
-Tanya has taught alongside and learned from Pilates instructors with classical and non-classical training.
-The original Pilates repertoire was innovative, but did not fit every single body and fitness level.
-With her physical therapy background and experience, she makes certain that the exercises fit the individual.
+I bring my physical therapy knowledge of anatomy, healthy body mechanics, and over 15 years of experience in Pilates to each session.
+I’ve taught alongside and learned from Pilates instructors with classical and non-classical training.
+The original Pilates repertoire was innovative, but not appropriate for every person and fitness level.
+I make certain that the exercises fit the individual.

 “A few well-designed movements, properly performed in a balanced sequence, are worth hours of doing sloppy calisthenics or forced contortion.”